Harm Reduction: What Is It and What Are the Benefits and Risks?

-Harm reduction is sometimes considered controversial because.
-While it ultimately discourages substance use and encourages treatment, it also takes less of an “enforcement” approach to dealing with substance use and more of a “management” approach.
+Harm reduction is sometimes considered controversial because, while it ultimately discourages substance use and encourages treatment, it also takes less of an “enforcement” approach to dealing with substance use and more of a “management” approach.

 Proponents argue that harm reduction takes a pragmatic, compassionate, and realistic look at a problem that has only gotten worse through current punitive and legally focused tactics.
-Opponents claim that it creates a permissive culture around substance abuse, makes communities less safe, and increases mortality rates, and that the term itself is generally a misnomer.
-In a time when more people than ever are dying from drug overdose, and many are still contracting different types of diseases from drug use, many argue that harm reduction is the best way to keep people safe while they’re using.
+Opponents claim that it creates a permissive culture around substance abuse, makes communities less safe, and increases mortality rates and that the term itself is generally a misnomer.
+In a time when more people than ever are dying from drug overdoses, and many are still contracting different types of diseases from drug use, many argue that harm reduction is the best way to keep people safe while they’re using.

 Harm reduction, in practical application, is an umbrella term used to describe a series of interventions.
 These initiatives are generally funded by either community organizations or private entities.
 Some examples of harm reduction include, but are not limited to:

 - Community Dispensation of Narcan in High-Overdose Communities

 - Clean-Syringe Distribution

 - Peer-Support Programs